Longwater1234/WedemyServer/README.md

 ### With Maven (natively)

-I assume you have requirements listed above.
-And both your Dbs are running.
-Using your terminal, execute the commands below.
+Assuming you have requirements listed above, and both your Dbs are running.
+Using your Terminal, execute the commands below.
 That's it!
 Server will be available at http://localhost:9000

 ```bash